 What Determines Car Insurance Rates?

 The car you drive may also factor into the calculation.
 There is a direct correlation between the cost of the vehicle you drive and your car insurance rates.
 If your car were damaged or totaled in an accident, it would cost the insurance company more to replace it.
 But other factors, like if the make and model of your car is a frequent target of thieves or prone to passenger damage, will also cost more.
-Vehicles with a high safety rating, lots of safety features, and theft-deterrent systems, however, may help offset these costs and lower your rate.
+However, vehicles with a high safety rating, lots of safety features, and theft-deterrent systems may help offset these costs and lower your rate.

 Insurance carriers run these variables through their own refined algorithms.
-Car insurance companies have different ways of calculating the cost of insurance, which is why rates may vary so much from carrier to carrier.
+Car insurance companies have different ways of calculating insurance costs, which is why rates may vary so much from carrier to carrier.
 You may be able to save significantly by comparing auto policies and shopping around.